bencardoen/DataCurator.jl/README.md

 <a name="quickstart"></a>
 ## Quickstart with Singularity
-DataCurator is currently supported only in Unix-based systems with a command line environment. (ex.
-Linux, MacOs, WSL).
 The recommended and simplest way to use DataCurator is via the Singularity container.
+(Note: DataCurator is only supported in a command line interface of a UNIX-based system.)

 #### Installing Singularity
 If you don't already have Singularity, install by